Many-Body Localization in the Age of Classical Computing

 The existence of MBL transition is of fundamental importance for our understanding of non-equilibrium phenomena in many-body systems, the robustness of diffusive transport, and the applicability of statistical physics.
 The aim of the present review is to discuss the current status of the phenomenon of MBL and of the putative ETH-MBL phase transition.
 A particular emphasis will be put on the numerical results which are of paramount importance for our understanding of MBL.
-The interpretation of the numerical results, as we shall argue, remains to this day inconclusive, despite the intensive efforts of the community interested in non-equilibrium phenomena in quantum many-body systems spanning over the last 15 years.
-We will show that the difficulties in the interpretation of the numerical data are tied to the exponential growth of many-body Hilbert space with system size $L$, which severely limits system sizes and time scales accessible to present day classical computers and supercomputers.
+The interpretation of many numerical results, as we shall argue, remains to this day inconclusive, despite the intensive efforts of the community interested in non-equilibrium phenomena in quantum many-body systems spanning over the last 15 years.
+An abrupt slow down of many-body dynamics with increasing disorder strength makes it possible to distinctly observe an MBL \textit{regime}, in which finite size systems fail to thermalize even over extended periods of time.
+However, the question of whether the observed MBL regime actually corresponds to an MBL \textit{phase} -- a dynamical phase of matter in which the thermalization does not occur at \textit{arbitrarily long} times and across \textit{all} system sizes -- remains unresolved.
+The difficulties in the interpretation of the numerical results and understanding the status of the MBL phase are tied to the exponential growth of many-body Hilbert space with system size $L$, which severely limits system sizes and time scales accessible to present day classical computers and supercomputers.
 Similar limitations emerge in state-of-the-art experiments, in which perfect isolation from environment can only be maintained for a finite time interval.